Bible Reading: Genesis chapter 4+5

 Who was Cain Fearful of?

 After murdering his brother Abel, Cain left with his wife and founded an advanced civilisation.
-Notice their descendents did not lead primitive lives, but very quickly made rapid cultural and technological advances.
-The Bible does not give us a record of all Cain’s descendents but those who are mentioned help us to understand what life was like in those early days.
+Notice their descendants did not lead primitive lives, but very quickly made rapid cultural and technological advances.
+The Bible does not give us a record of all Cain’s descendants but those who are mentioned help us to understand what life was like in those early days.

 Cain founded a city named after his son Enoch (Genesis 4v16-17).
 This shows skills in the building of permanent housing and protected encampments.
 Agriculture would have supported urban life.